Where Do Most Car Accidents Happen in Syracuse?

 Here’s a breakdown of how no-fault insurance works in New York:

 • Personal Injury Protection (PIP): All New York drivers must carry a minimum of $50,000 in PIP coverage.
-If you’re injured in a car accident, you’ll file a claim with your own insurance company to recover benefits for medical bills, lost income, and other out-of-pocket expenses related to your injuries.
+If you’re injured in a car accident, you’ll file a claim with the no-fault insurance company to recover benefits for medical bills, lost income, and other out-of-pocket expenses related to your injuries.

-• Serious Injury Threshold: To step outside the no-fault system and pursue a liability claim or lawsuit against the at-fault driver, your injuries must meet the state’s serious injury threshold.
-This means your injuries must result in significant disfigurement, bone fracture, permanent limitation of use of a body organ or member, significant limitation of use of a body function or system, or substantially full disability for 90 days.
+• Serious Injury Threshold: Generally speaking, to step outside the no-fault system and successfully pursue a liability claim or lawsuit against the at-fault driver, your injuries must meet the state’s serious injury threshold.
+An experienced attorney can help explain these statutory definitions and what proof is necessary to establish a “serious injury.”

 • Liability Claims: If your injuries meet the serious injury threshold, you can file a liability claim against the at-fault driver’s insurance policy.
-This allows you to seek compensation for non-economic damages like pain and suffering not covered under PIP.
+This allows you to seek compensation for non-economic damages like pain and suffering, which are not covered under PIP.

-• Lawsuits: In some cases, filing a personal injury lawsuit against the at-fault driver may be necessary to recover full compensation for your damages.
-This is often the case when the at-fault driver’s insurance policy limits won’t cover all of your losses.
+• Lawsuits: In some cases, filing a personal injury lawsuit against the at-fault driver may be necessary to recover full compensation for your pain and suffering and other damages not covered by no-fault insurance.

 Should I Contact a Lawyer if I Suffered Injuries in a Syracuse Car Accident?